Naveeniitd/COL788_embed/readme.md

    - Ensure `main.h` contains definitions for `SD_SPI_HANDLE` (e.g., `hspi2`), `SD_CS_GPIO_Port`, and `SD_CS_Pin`.
    - Configure SPI driver speeds and prescalars in `user_diskio_spi.c` for optimal operation.

+Here's a README outline for Assignments 4 and 5, focusing on integrating previous work, adding new functionality, and leveraging FreeRTOS middleware for task management and synchronization.
+The README provides detailed steps and instructions for students on configuring and combining code effectively.

+---

+## Assignment 4

+### Overview
+- **Goal**: Combine code from Assignments 2 and 3 to sense temperature and SpO2 values, compute reliable results, and write the data to a file on an SD card.

+### Tasks:
+1. Integrate the MAX30102 sensor code (Assignment 2) and SD card file writing functionality (Assignment 3) in a single project.
+2. Synchronously read temperature and SpO2 values, process these for accuracy, and store the results in an SD card file.
+3. Implement this functionality in a simple `while` loop in the `main.c` file.

+### Steps:
+1. **Project Setup**:
+   - Create a new STM32CubeIDE project and enable necessary peripherals (I2C for the MAX30102 sensor and SPI for the SD card).
+   - Include all relevant files from Assignments 2 (`MAX30102 sensor` code) and 3 (`SD card` driver files).

+2. **File Placement**:
+   - Place `.h` files in `Core/Inc` and `.c` files in `Core/Src`.
+   - Ensure any shared variables or constants are appropriately defined and initialized.

+## Assignment 5

+### Overview
+- **Goal**: Use FreeRTOS to create tasks for sensing, processing, and writing data to an SD card, with proper synchronization mechanisms and interrupt handling.

+### Tasks:
+1. **Part A**: Create FreeRTOS tasks for sensing, processing, and SD card writing.

+2. **Part B**: Utilize the hardware temperature interrupt from Assignment 2 and handle it in a FreeRTOS task.

+### Steps:

+#### Part A: FreeRTOS Task Creation
+1. **Setup**:
+   - Create a new STM32CubeIDE project with FreeRTOS middleware enabled.
+   - Configure I2C and SPI peripherals as required for the MAX30102 sensor and SD card.

+2. **Task Creation**:

+   - Implement inter-task communication and synchronization using FreeRTOS mechanisms such as queues, semaphores, or mutexes to ensure proper coordination between tasks.
+   - Ensure that writing to the SD card only occurs when new data has been received and fully processed.

+#### Part B: Interrupt Handling with FreeRTOS
+1. **Interrupt Configuration**:
+   - Utilize the hardware temperature interrupt from Assignment 2.
+   - Create a FreeRTOS task to handle the processing and SD card writing triggered by the interrupt.
+   - Ensure that the task performs slower processing work after receiving an interrupt signal.